learn-co-curriculum/dsc-mle/README.md

-Apparently, still we know nothing about theta_1 .. theta_10, and how these thetas are connected to theta_11?

 This is where Maximum Likelihood Estimation steps into the equation.
-The problem we have now is that we need to find values of thetas 1 to 10.
+The problem you have now is that you need to find values of thetas 1 to 10.
 MLE helps find theta_i’s such that that probability function shown above is **as high as possible** and this is the basic principle of MLE.
-Let's develop our intuition further on this.

 #### Likelihood - The probability of data